1nilx2/Deep-Learning/LLM/README.md

 In addition, the loss calculated by FP16 will be scaled up.
 I should remebmer that the range FP16 can express is narrower, which might lead to a vanishing gradient.

 ![Mixed-precision](figs/mixed-precision.png)

+### BF16
+Brain Float 16.
+It adopts same number of bits for exponent, which means the expressible range of BF16 is same with FP32 at a cost of precision.
+While it sacrifices mantissa part, usually it less matters in large network where range would matter much than precision.

 ## Lora